denesfilotas/vscode-blitz3d/README.md

 # Language support for Blitz3D

+> I would like to express my sincere condolences on the death of Mark Sibly, the author of Blitz3D.
+May he Rest In Peace.

 This extension enables language support for the BlitzBasic language and extends the usage of the Blitz3D program and its `blitzcc` compiler.
 Standalone parsing and type checking is implemented based on [the original Blitz3D source code](https://github.com/blitz-research/blitz3d_soloud) which is released under the zlib/libpng license by Blitz Research Ltd.